mormoops/ENMpipe/README.md

 - estimates of niche overlap and quantification of niche dynamics

 Pipe scripts and tutorial under construction.
-Maintained by: ASC
+Maintained by: @Mormoops